10/30/2025

 Although estimates vary, approximately 15% to 20% of the population will experience difficulties related to dyslexia.

-This definition (in italics and bolded) was adopted by the International Dyslexia Association® in 2002 and is used by the National Institute of Child Health and Human Development:
+The official definition of dyslexia (bolded below) was adopted by the International Dyslexia Association® in 2002 and is used by the National Institute of Child Health and Human Development:

 “Dyslexia is a specific learning disability that is neurobiological in origin.”